Pauan/programming-notes/Nulan core.rst

   (generic scdr -> (isa Cons x) v
     (<= x.next v))

-  # This is the same behavior as Common Lisp and Arc: calling car/cdr on nil returns nil
-  # You can remove these to get the Scheme behavior where calling car/cdr on nil throws an error
+  # Make it work as a traversable, so all the list goodies automatically work on it
+  (extend empty -> (isa Cons x)
+    nil)

+  # TODO maybe it should be an error to call empty on nil ?
-  (extend car -> (isa Nil x)
+  (extend empty -> (isa Nil x)
     x)

+  # TODO I don't think this is correct... the list will be in reverse order!
-  (extend cdr -> (isa Nil x)
+  (extend push -> (isa Cons x) y
-    x)

-  # Make it work as a traversable, so all the list goodies automatically work on it
+    (cons y x))

+  # We don't need to extend value, because Cons inherits from Step, and the implementation
+  # of value is the same for both Cons and Step
+  #
+  # We *do* need to extend next, because Step is lazy but Cons is strict
   (extend next -> (isa Cons x)
     (cdr x))

+  # TODO If traverse traversed the cons in reverse order, then push would work but then
+  #      it would break the invariant that map/each/etc work from left-to-right...
   (extend traverse -> (isa Cons x)
     x)